MohamedAG2002/Backlog/README.md

 The way Backlog works is that it takes the path you give it and create 4 empty text files: games.txt, films.txt, shows.txt, and animes.txt.
 You can of course edit these files as you wish.
 Backlog will basically write and read from these files everytime you use the tool.
 You cannot rename these files or move each one to another folder seperately.
 These files have to be in the same directory at all times.
 If you deleted one or more of these files, then Backlog will just create them again.
 When you'd want to list the contents of any of the files or search a specific entry in any of them, you'd have to use the names provided by Backlog.

-Say, for example, you want to search for the entry "Game of Thrones" in the shows file, you'd write on your terminal: `backlog --search Game_of_Thrones shows.txt`.
+Say, for example, you want to search for the entry "Game of Thrones" in the shows file, you'd write on your terminal: `backlog --search "Gamea of Thrones" shows.txt`.
 As goes with any other file.
 You also not only have to specify the name of the file, you also have to specify its extension, which is always a ".txt".
-If you're surprised by the "\_\" and why they're there, please refer to the *Notes* section of this README.
+As you can see, the log entry _need_ to be surrounded with "" to be read as one word.

 Make sure to remember the names of these files as they are very important, as you can see.
 And also make sure to keep the files together in the same directory at all times.